BrennerLab/predNMD/README.md

 # If your input is VEP annotated VCF
 deepnmd run -i vep_annotated.vcf -o output_dir -c /path/to/config.yaml --skip-vep

+# If your input is a feature table that could be directly serve as input to the RF model
+deepnmd run -i features.txt -o output_dir -c /path/to/config.yaml --from-features

 # If you want to initialize a template config file
 deepnmd init-config -o config.yaml